esp8266/Arduino/doc/esp8266wifi/soft-access-point-class.rst

     Stations connected to soft-AP = 2

 Note: the maximum number of stations that may be connected to ESP8266 soft-AP is 4 by default.
-This can be changed from 1 to 4 via the ``max_connection`` argument of the soft-AP constructor.
+This can be changed from 1 to 4 via the ``max_connection`` argument of the softAP method.

 softAPdisconnect
 ^^^^^^^^^^^^^^^^